inoas/gleam-cake/docs/demo-apps/demos/07_select_join/README.md

-# Cake demo app: SELECT and decode
+# Cake demo app: SELECT with JOIN

-This demo of Cake shows how to `SELECT` and decode returning rows into Gleam records.
+This demo of Cake shows how to `SELECT` with a `JOIN`.

 To start postgres via docker compose, see [docs/demo-apps/README.md](../../README.md#Installing-prerequisites), then: